 - ATEP 475

-In order to meet health requirements of all clinical education sites used during the ATEP practicum and clinical education rotation courses, all student must have on file prior to August 1st of their sophomore year the following items:
+In order to meet health requirements of all clinical education sites used during the AT practicum and clinical education rotation courses, all student must have on file prior to August 1st of their sophomore year the following items:

 - Current physical examination